Solar Panels in Saggart, Co. Dublin

 How much electricity will solar panels generate in Saggart?

-Based on Dublin county data, a 4kWp system in Saggart generates approximately 3,660 kWh per year — covering 87% of average household use (4,200 kWh/year).
+Based on Dublin county data, a 4kWp system in Saggart generates approximately 3,660 kWh per year, covering 70% of average household use (4,200 kWh/year).
 Dublin receives around 1,500 sunshine hours annually.

-Are solar panels worth it in Saggart?
+Do solar panels increase property value in Saggart?

 Can I get solar panels on an east or west facing roof in Saggart?